Blue Diamond water quality

 The Las Vegas Valley Water District produces a water quality report each year for Blue Diamond water customers, based on regular testing of the system.
 The Water District tests for more than 100 substances, but only those detected in Blue Diamond's drinking water are listed on the report's test results page.

 - Blue Diamond Water Quality Report | Printable Blue Diamond report

 Water analysis and source water assessments

 To view a more detailed water analysis, or the Safe Drinking Water Act source water assessment for Blue Diamond, use the links below.
-Data reported in 2017 were collected in 2016.
+Data reported was collected in the previous calendar year.

 Testing and treating the water supply